hikeventures/hikeventures.github.io/_posts/2015-02-10-Best-sleeping-pads.markdown

 tags: [reviews, sleeping pads, best]
 ---

-In this blog post you can find the best sleeping pads which are available in 2016.
-I have sorted my list according to the weight of the sleeping pads and also indicated the R-value of the sleeping pads so you can choose the one which would be most suitable for your next outdoor adventure.
+In this blog post you can find the best sleeping pads available in 2016.
+I have sorted the sleeping pads in this article by their weight and not by performance and also indicated the R-value of each sleeping pads so you can choose the one which would be most suitable for your next outdoor adventure.
 From my selection of the best sleeping pads I have only tested the Therm-a-Rest NeoAir XTherm, Therm-a-Rest Evolite and the Exped SYNMAT UL 7 M (you can [see](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) the SYNMAT UL 7 M in action on our hiking and packrafting trip in the Swedish Mountains).

 <a href="https://www.flickr.com/photos/90204224@N07/9599003854" title="Best sleeping pads 2016"><img src="https://c1.staticflickr.com/3/2882/9599003854_415a4828f0_o.jpg" width="992" height="661" alt="Best sleeping pads in 2016"></a>Sleeping bag in <a href="http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/">Sarek National Park</a> in Sweden.
 <!--more-->